 Another consideration for providers when calculating annuity rates is the state of investment markets and their view of future investment returns.
 Factors such as the Bank of England base rate have an effect as when base rates are low, annuity rates tend to be low too.
 This is because annuities are partly funded by the interest earned on your money when it’s invested, so if rates are low you will usually be offered a lower income.

-The value of government bonds (known as gilts) also play a part as providers usually purchase these as a way to part fund annuities.
+The value of government bonds (known as gilts) also plays a part as providers usually purchase these to part fund annuities.
 Once purchased, the government pays annuity providers a fixed amount of interest which is tied to the Bank of England base rate and inflation.
 When the base rate and inflation are low, gilts become more expensive and the returns received are reduced, which affects the annuity rates providers offer.